Coreg, Coreg CR

 Monitor mood and personality changes, including depression, anxiety, nervousness, memory loss, or other changes in mental status.
 Notify physician if these changes become problematic.

 Monitor excessive fatigue or weakness.
-Beta blockers often cause some degree of fatigue ...
+Beta blockers ...